 - .01 An external user report on work pursuant to section 3200 should: - Include the calculation date, the report date, and the next calculation date; - Describe the sources of membership data, plan provisions, and the pension plan's assets, and the dates at which they were compiled; - Describe the membership data and any limitations thereof; - Describe the tests applied to determine the sufficiency and reliability of the membership data and plan asset data for purposes of the work; - Describe the assets, including their market value and a summary of the assets by major category; - Describe the pension plan's provisions, including the identification of any pending definitive or virtually definitive amendment; - Disclose subsequent events of which the actuary is aware, whether or not the events are taken into account in the work, or, if there are no subsequent events of which the actuary is aware, include a statement to that effect; - State the type of each valuation undertaken under the terms of the appropriate engagement; and - Describe any significant terms of the appropriate engagement that are material to the actuary's advice.
-[Effective February 1, 2018]

-.02 For each going concern valuation undertaken by the actuary , the external user report should: Describe the rationale for any assumed additional returns, net of investment management expenses, from an active investment management strategy as compared to a passive investment management strategy, included in the discount rate assumption; Report the funded status at the calculation date and the service cost or the rule for calculating the service cost between the calculation date and the next calculation date; Disclose any pending but definitive or virtually definitive amendment of which the actuary is aware, and whether or not such amendment has been included in determining the funded status and the service cost; Describe any contingent benefits provided under the pension plan and the extent to which such contingent benefits are included or excluded in determining the funded status and the service cost; Describe any benefits that are not contingent benefits and that have been excluded in determining the funded status and the service cost; and If there is no provision for adverse deviations, include a statement to that effect.
-[Effective March 31, 2015] .03 If an external user report includes one or more going concern valuations then the external user report should, for at least one such valuation included in the report , describe and quantify the gains and losses between the prior calculation date and the calculation date , unless the going concern valuation is based on an extrapolation of results disclosed in a previous external user report .
-[Effective March 1, 2019] .04 Repealed .05 For each hypothetical wind-up valuation and solvency valuation undertaken by the actuary , the external user report should: Describe the basis for inclusion and the amount considered in respect of a letter of credit of which the pension plan is the beneficiary; Report the funded status at the calculation date ; Include a description of the postulated scenario; and Include a description of the extent to which contingent benefits provided under the pension plan are included or excluded in determining the funded status.
+[Effective December 30, 2012] - .02 For each going concern valuation undertaken by the actuary, the external user report should: - Describe the rationale for any assumed additional returns, net of investment management expenses, from an active investment management strategy as compared to a passive investment management strategy, included in the discount rate assumption; - Report the funded status at the calculation date and the service cost or the rule for calculating the service cost between the calculation date and the next calculation date; - Disclose any pending but definitive or virtually definitive amendment of which the actuary is aware, and whether or not such amendment has been included in determining the funded status and the service cost; - Describe any contingent benefits provided under the pension plan and the extent to which such contingent benefits are included or excluded in determining the funded status and the service cost; - Describe any benefits that are not contingent benefits and that have been excluded in determining the funded status and the service cost; and - If there is no provision for adverse deviations, include a statement to that effect.
 [Effective March 31, 2015]

+If an external user report includes one or more going concern valuations then the external user report should, for at least one such valuation included in the report, describe and quantify the gains and losses between the prior calculation date and the calculation date.